joatca/numbers/README.md

   * It is *not* necessary to use all of the source numbers
   * No intermediate result may be negative
   * All intermediate results must be integers
+* Maximum points are scored for getting the exact target.
+Lower points are scored for getting up to 9 away.
+If the closest number attainable is 10 or more away, nothing is scored and there is considered to be no solution.

 For example, with the source numbers 1 3 7 6 8 3 and target number 250 one possible solution is 8×3=24; 24+1=25; 7+3=10; 25×10=250.
 Note that here we had 2 3's in the source list so 3 could be used twice.